The benefits of voluntary VAT registration

 You can claim VAT on certain items that you purchased prior to the date of VAT registration.
 Talk to your accountant about the exact details.

-You’re likely to receive repayments because your VATable sales are lower than your VATable costs.
+If your VATable sales are lower than your VATable costs, you’re likely to receive repayments.
 This may be because you’re accumulating stock or because your sales are below the standard rate of 20% at either the reduced rate of 5% or zero rate 0%.

 Here’s an example of how being VAT-registered could help